 Giving discounts to your clients may prove to be a big loss to your home repair business.
 It will badly affect your cash flow and professionalism, making you feel desperate.

 You must try to raise your prices to increase your cash flow.
-If your client asks you for a discount, you must tell them that you will get back to them after reviewing the numbers.
+If your client asks you for a discount, you must tell them you will get back to them after reviewing the numbers.

 People also ask: